AlexShypula/NeuralOpt/README.md

 The following github repo contains code for an ongoing research project supervised by Graham Neubig and Claire Le Goues on Neural Code Optimization.

-Portion of the experiments were supported by Amazon Web Services credits.
+Portion of the experiments were supported by Amazon Web Services.

 ## Directions to set up STOKE